Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 I will not be discussing any possible health effects of off-gassing of plastics and whether the smell emanating from most newly unpackaged polymer based products is safe or not.
 That is a controversial topic and plenty of studies can be found online regarding this.

 Overall, the off-gassing smell was much less apparent than many other plastic products I have purchased.
 Considering the amount of plastics, glues, and other materials inside this mattress I can only guess that the mattress was either allowed to off-gas somewhat at the factory before shipping, or some other measures were taken to reduce the off-gassing.
-I am assuming this because the smell was quite subtle when compared to other polymer based products I have unpackaged.
+I am assuming this because the smell was quite subtle when compared to other polymer-based products I have unpackaged.

 If you still feel uncomfortable with off-gassing of the mattress allow it to air out in a spare room (or garage) for two days before sleeping on it.
 After two days, you likely will not be able to detect any of that “new product” smell.

-In the end, my concerns of the white powder and off-gassing of the mattress were completely unfounded.
+In the end, my concerns about the white powder and off-gassing of the mattress were completely unfounded.
 There was no white powder detectable on the mattress and the off-gassing was significantly less than most other products I purchase and use in my home.
 I was very happy that I could relax and just worry about whether the mattress was comfortable or not.
 I decided to pull the trigger and order this mattress.
 Thanks to Amazon, it was at my door in two short days.

 My Opinions of the Mattress

 My husband and I have now slept on the mattress for about six months.
 We also ended up getting the matching Purple brand bed sheets.
-I found out that these sheets were critical to get when buying this bed as they are highly elastic and stay put extremely well which is important with the unusual material used in construction of this bed.
+I found out that these sheets were critical to get when buying this bed as they are highly elastic and stay put extremely well which is important with the unusual material used in the construction of this bed.
 They are also definitely very soft on the skin and feel quite good to the touch.
 My husband is just over six feet tall and weighs 245 pounds while I am significantly smaller.

 My husband is a stomach sleeper and prefers firmer while I prefer softer mattresses since I enjoy sleeping on my side.